AICONSlab/roodmri/README.md

 ## 1. Generate a benchmarking dataset

-Skip this step if you're using a pre-existing benchmarking dataset, such as...
+Skip this step if you're using a pre-existing benchmarking dataset...

 If you have a dataset directory that looks like this: